paradisepilot/study/software/vPIC-USDOT-VIN-decoder/001-vPIC-test/README.md

     brew install FreeTDS
     ```

-1. Create the file: /usr/local/etc/odbcinst.ini (needed to connect from R) with the following contents:
+1. Create the file **/usr/local/etc/odbcinst.ini** (needed to connect from R) with the following contents:

     ```
     [ODBC Driver for MS SQL]